antadlp/Colab_Cublas/README.md

   drive.mount('/content/gdrive')
 ```

-NOTE: Click on the link, choose you account, copy the code and then press enter
+NOTE: Click on the link, choose your account, copy the code on Colab and then press enter

 On Colab move to this directory
 ```